tejasjbansal/Realtime-Scalable-Data-Engineering-Pipeline/README.md

 ## Realtime-Scalable-Data-Engineering-Pipeline

-This project provides a comprehensive guide for building a scalable and real-time data engineering pipeline.
-It encompasses the entire data lifecycle, from data ingestion to processing and storage, utilizing a robust and industry-standard tech stack.
+Imagine a world where data flows like a river, constantly churning and evolving.
+This project is your raft, guiding you through the rapids of building a robust, real-time data engineering pipeline.
+From the first ripples of data ingestion to the tranquil shores of storage, this project equips you with the tools and techniques to navigate the entire data lifecycle.
+Prepare to harness the power of Apache Airflow, Python, Kafka, Spark, and Cassandra, all containerized within Docker for seamless deployment and scalability.

 **System Architecture:**